lark-parser/lark/docs/how_to_use.md

 Note 2: Some advanced regex features, such as lookahead and lookbehind, may prevent interegular from detecting existing collisions.

-### LALR
+### Shift/Reduce collisions

+By default Lark automatically resolves Shift/Reduce conflicts as Shift.
+It produces notifications as debug messages.

+when users pass `debug=True`, those notifications are written as warnings.

-By default Lark silently resolves Shift/Reduce conflicts as Shift.
-To enable warnings pass `debug=True`.
-To get the messages printed you have to configure the `logger` beforehand.
+Either way, to get the messages printed you have to configure the `logger` beforehand.
 For example:

 ```python
 import logging